 Those were the days: training up a super-squad of Pokémon on your Game Boy Classic, draining enough AA’s to power a minor principality in the process.
-Of course, in the sixteen years since Pokémon was first released, numerous generations of players have discovered the charm of Nintendo’s monster franchise (there’s been a staggering nineteen games excluding spin-offs since its inception).
+Of course, in the sixteen years since Pokémon was first released, numerous generations of players have discovered the charm of Nintendo’s monster franchise (there’s been a staggering twenty-one games excluding spin-offs since its inception).
 And so, with Pokémon’s ability to influence so massive, I thought a discussion on how biological concepts are communicated through the games was in order.

 As anyone still reading will probably know, all the Pokémon games follow the same basic storyline; a central character (controlled by the player) travels through a fantasy world capturing and battling Pokémon in order to level-up and achieve master ranking.
 Now, the influence of the real outdoors throughout this fantasy region is vast: it’s split into numerous virtual habitats (deserts, forests, icy-mountains etc) and the game’s developers have designed these habitats to accurately reflect the tapestry of interconnected ecosystems found in the real world.
 A closer look reveals they conform to established biological laws including predator-prey dynamics (seal Pokémon can be found in low numbers amongst high numbers of fish Pokémon) and even niche theory (you won’t find a sun-loving grass-type Pokémon in a dark cave).

 Pokémon are physically adapted to the specific environments they live in too, often reflecting the plants and creatures that inhabit parallel, existent habitats.
 For example, Sandslash boast large claws used for digging in the arid, sandy environments they can be captured in, similar to those of many rodents.
 Pokémon life cycles also imitate those of real creatures, with the caterpillar-like Caterpie pupating as Metapod before emerging as the butterfly-like Butterfree.